Jephtha-T/DMS_CW2024/README.md

 Items
 - Class for items that can be picked up by user plane for power ups

+Config
+- Class for data storgae to keep all variables in a centralised file for ease of access

 ShieldItem

+Main Menu Controller
+- New controller for main menu that loads when main is run, buttons to play and exit

+SoundManager
+- Handles all methods related to music and SFX

+SpriteSheetAnimation
+- Handles animations (Currently Explosion animation when a fighter plane is destroyed)

 # Modified Java Classes:
 List the Java classes you modified from the provided code